material-components/material-components-android/docs/components/List.md

 touch size.
 It is meant to visually indicate the primary action is triggered, and the swipe state should either be reset or the `ListItemLayout` should be dismissed.

+Ensure that the primary action that is triggered corresponds to the action represented by the growing element in the `ListItemRevealLayout`.
+This is important for clarity and also for a11y, as in some cases (ie.
+`app:primarySwipeActionSwipeMode=direct`) the visual element representing the primary action will only be visible until the swipe state is reset or `ListItemLayout` should be dismissed.

 ### Key properties